Competitions

 The ASCE UESI Surveying Competition’s educational and professional goals include a recognition of the importance of basic surveying principles to all civil engineering projects.
 Students will be required to use standard field and office equipment and procedures to solve common problems encountered in industry.
 A clear understanding of and ability to apply basic surveying principles will assist the graduate civil engineer in communicating and working with the surveying professionals on the job site and during the design process.
 Learn more about the competition.

-The ASCE UESI Surveying Competition rules describe five tasks: a topographic mapping project with a presentation and four field tasks.
+The ASCE UESI Surveying Competition rules describe several tasks: a topographic mapping project with a presentation, topo map display at the symposium, and field tasks.

 Construction Institute Competition logo